heartcombo/devise/README.md

 Devise works with multiple Ruby and Rails versions, and ActiveRecord and Mongoid ORMs, which means you can run the test suite with some modifiers: `DEVISE_ORM` and `BUNDLE_GEMFILE`.

 ### DEVISE_ORM
-Since Devise support both Mongoid and ActiveRecord, we rely on this variable to run specific code for each ORM.
+Since Devise supports both Mongoid and ActiveRecord, we rely on this variable to run specific code for each ORM.
 The default value of `DEVISE_ORM` is `active_record`.
 To run the tests for Mongoid, you can pass `mongoid`:
 ```
 DEVISE_ORM=mongoid bin/test